 You'll need to include this number when making payments to ensure the payment is applied to your account.
-To make a payment online, click the button below:

-NOTE: All payments must be submitted online or mailed using the pre-addressed envelope included with each monthly statement.
+Cashier's Office using the pre-addressed envelope included with each monthly statement.

 Once registration is finalized, faculty and administration expect that the student will complete the academic year.
 Students are expected to attend all lessons and classes.
 Should a student need to withdraw from the program, notification in writing must be given to both faculty and administration.
-Refunds and tuition adjustments will be at the sole discretion of the CMC Director.
+Refunds and tuition adjustments will be at the sole discretion of the CMC Executive Director.

 At the conclusion of each academic year, students may elect to showcase their skills in front of a faculty panel.
 Evaluating faculty provide each student with performance feedback relative to areas of competency as well as areas that need improvement.
 Students that wish to participate in performance juries must first have the approval of their private instructor.
 Juries are in lieu of a private lesson.